 Cactus and other succulent plants prevail and are the most notorious island flora.
 Some islands with swampy areas or protected bays, such as along the east coast of Isla Tiburon, contain low mangroves.
 Some islands with sandy beaches have coastal dune vegetation, protecting the soil from erosion.

 The islands of the Gulf of California contain animal species such as 'la iguana chukwalla' (Sauromalus varius), 'lobos marinos' (Zalophus californianus), and 'golondrinas marinas' (Sterna elegans).
-Their origin is associated to tectonic and volcanic activities.
+Their origin is associated with tectonic and volcanic activities.

 The reptile group is the most relevant of the land vertebrates, with a high level of endemic species.
 There are 115 species of reptiles representing close to 10% of Mexico's herpetological diversity.